epiverse-trace/tutorials/instructors/files/03-practical-tutors.md

 # Count secondary cases per subject in contacts and linelist --------------
-# step: Calculate the *out-degree* for each node (infector case)
+# step: Calculate the *out-degree* per case (all linelist cases)
-# in the contact network, using *all* the cases observed in the linelist.
-# Paste the output histogram in the report.
+# and paste the output histogram in the report.

 secondary_cases <- epicontacts::get_degree(
   x = epi_contacts,